Kingdom Minded Records

 - I'm a husband and father of two boys.

-- I design music and product, but it's not who I am.
+- I design music and product for a living, but it's not who I am.

 - I'm just a dude from a small town in Texas that loves God.